FreddyShark/Animation/README.md

 	* wheel 0.32.0

 * Run bouncing_balls.py and Wait for texture rendering.
-* Use Left mouse click to shoot buttons and ESC to exit
+* Use Left mouse click to shoot balls and ESC to exit